PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

 Peer-reviewed articles including short communications, historical reviews and opinion pieces will remain the mainstay of the Proceedings.
 The journal also publishes book reviews, obituaries and an edited version of the Annual Report to members.

 The Society also welcomes abstracts of completed dissertations by recent students in the natural sciences from any Queensland university, especially honours and masters-by-coursework students whose work is unlikely to enter the peer-reviewed literature.
-Academics and supervisors are invited to encourage any student to contact the Society if their work is otherwise unlikely to be published soon.
+Academics and supervisors are invited to encourage any student to contact the Society.

 Intending authors are invited to contact the Editor by email: firstname.lastname@example.org.